ewc3labs/.github/profile/README.md

 # 🧪 EWC3 Labs

-Welcome to **EWC3 Labs** — a skunkworks of code, plastic, and bulldog farts.
+Welcome to **EWC3 Labs** — a skunkworks of code, plastic, and canine gaseous emissions.

 We build smarter tools, better mods, and deeply unnecessary upgrades.
 From 3D printing to automation scripts, parametric design to AI-assisted chaos.